 Wrapping it up.

-If you’d like to become a full stack web developer, I’d recommend learning the basics like HTML, CSS and Bootstrap then once you advance and progress, learn TypeScript and 2 backend languages that you prefer.
+If you’d like to become a full stack web developer, I’d recommend learning the basics of HTML, CSS and Bootstrap then once you advance and progress, learn TypeScript and 2 backend languages that you prefer.

 It’s NOT about how much you KNOW, but rather what you DO with what you know.

 This is the biggest programming myth: